Considering Becoming a Foster and/or Adoptive Parent?

 Yes!
 That’s what Let it Be Us is all about.
 We have built the strong and innovative bridge between the children who wait and potential foster parents and adoptive parents.
-Please read through this website for more information and consider attending one of our “Finding Forever Families” programs.
+Please read through this website for more information and consider attending one of our “Adoption and Foster Care Information Fairs.”

 There are approximately 16,000 children in Illinois foster care and on any given day approximately 1,000 of them are waiting to be adopted.
 The clock is ticking because the longer a child waits in foster care the less likely he or she is to become adopted.

-Let it Be Us offers an Educational Mentorship program where participants are trained and paired with a child who needs help with educational goals on a consistent basis.
+Let it Be Us offers a Mentorship Program where participants are trained and paired with a child who needs help with educational goals on a consistent basis.
 This is an opportunity to have a relationship with a child in foster care and have a direct impact on his or her life.

 It is free to become a foster parent.
 And it is free to adopt from foster care.
 There are no legal expenses.
 Note that adoption through an agency (either domestic or foreign) can cost between $25,000 – $40,000.

 Each child who is adopted through foster care receives a small stipend till the age of 18.
 And there are many scholarships (many directly from individual colleges) for children who have been adopted through foster care.

 A great way to explore this further is to attend one of the Let It Be Us Adoption and Foster Care Information Fair.
 At these events we present a panel of experts – case workers and adoption recruiters – from different agencies.
 We also have special guest presenters as well as experienced foster and adoptive parents.
 Each event hosts a panel of different speakers – so the best way to become educated is to attend as many as possible.
 Let It Be Us offers 6 events throughout the calendar year in and around Chicago.